 As we were standing there waiting, more and more people crowded around us.
 The train wasn’t arriving.
 Everyone started muttering.
 I received a text from someone asking if I was okay.
 I was confused.
 Then there were Twitter messages, asking me the same thing.
 Over the loud speaker it was announced that the Central Line was shut down due to an incident at London Bridge.
 There had been a terrorist attack.

 Everything after that is sort of surreal.
-I called my husband back home, I checked into Facebook to let people know we were okay, and I sent out a tweet saying the same thing.
+I called my partner back home, I checked into Facebook to let people know we were okay, and I sent out a tweet saying the same thing.
 It was very odd but very reassuring and comforting to have so many people asking if me & my family were okay.
 We were all funneled onto other platforms to take different Tube lines.
 We ran to a train car at the very front of the line, all of the cars were absolutely stuffed to the brim.
 With a sigh of relief, we held on tight and off we went.

 Everyone on the Tube that night was so reserved.
 There was an air of excitement, as we had all just come from an amazing show, no one seemed afraid about what was going on in the city but there was an underlying tone that I can’t quite put my finger on during the Tube ride back.
 It was eerie as we flew by the London Bridge stop and no one was on the platform.
 And it was even eerier to get off at our stop near Trafalgar Square.
 We were the only ones in the station and hurried down the winding tunnels and up the stairs only to have someone waiting for us so they could shut the station down.